 One of the better companions for flowering quince is forsythia.
 The golden blooms arrive just about the same time as the quince flowers and the yellow color really makes the quince’s pink-red blooms stand out.
 Both have similar growing zones as well as soil and moisture requirements.
 As an added bonus, both species thrive with minimal care.

-Quince plants can grow 6 to 8 feet tall with a similar spread but are easy to keep trimmed to a smaller aspect.
+Quince plants can grow 6 to 8 feet (1.8 to 2.4 m.) tall with a similar spread but are easy to keep trimmed to a smaller aspect.
 Taller quince plants benefit from having flowering almond or spirea as decorative base plants.

 Lower or espaliered forms might be paired with big mature mock orange or even some pyracantha mixed around them.
 Golden creeping jenny provides ground cover and golden beauty that matches the yellow quince flower’s stamen.